FAQ

 For more insights into the team and their mission, feel free to explore the about page.

 We are currently exploring several viable land options, and the specific parcel we acquire will be contingent upon members participation and financing.
-It is anticipated that the selected land will likely be situated in either the Rio Negro Province or the San Luis Province.

 Upon the land being prepared for settlement, Members are afforded the opportunity to obtain possession of a lot through the following process: